oxyde1989/standalone-tn-send-email/README.md

     <li>2- passing only the full email base64 encoded (nor a file path and plain text), excatly as using `sendemail` function, as <i>--mail_bulk</i> <li>
 </ul>

+From version 1.00, the script will not generate log file anymore automatically.
+Old `sendemail_log` folder and file inside can be safely remove. <br>

+<b>Is highly adviced to use the script in a secured folder</b>, not accessible to un-priviliged users, to avoid unexpected behaviour.

+### Debugging
-Everytime the script run, a log file will be generated and placed into `sendemail_log` folder; those files are automatically deleted with a retention of max 15.  <br>
+In case of need, passing `--debug_enabled` as arg to the script will activate the debug mode: a log file will be generated and placed into `sendemail_log` folder; those files are automatically deleted with a retention of max 15, only if `--debug_enabled` is set; folder and file can be safely deleted manually. <br>
-Logs file not expose credentials, and if possible (this depend on the dataset structure used), will apply correct permission to the folder 700 - files 600, so to avoid unexpected behaviour please check your ACL before lunch the script.  <br>
+Logs file not expose credentials or access token, and if possible (this depend on the dataset structure used), will apply correct permission to the folder 700 - files 600, so to avoid unexpected behaviour please check your ACL before use this function.  <br>
-<b>Is highly adviced to use the script in a secured folder</b>, not accessible to un-priviliged users, to avoid unexpected behaviour. <br>

-### For any problem, improvements, ecc ecc let me know!
+### For any problem or improvements let me know!

 ---